niltonvasques/docker-sharepoint-uploader-notify/README.md

 # Mailing Sharepoint Storage Docker Container

-### This script upload a file to sharepoint and send a mail with this file link
+### This docker container upload a file to sharepoint and send a mail with this file link

 ### Usage